actinia-org/actinia-gdi/docker/README.md

 ```
 docker-compose --file docker/docker-compose-plugin.yml build
 docker-compose --file docker/docker-compose-plugin.yml up
+# if a redis db is running locally this will fail.
+Run /etc/init.d/redis-server stop and try again
 ```

 To run actinia-gdi with actinia-core only based on ready-to-use images, run